devinterp.optim package

 Note

-is unique to this class, and functions as a way to allow for random parameter changes while keeping them from blowing up by guiding parameters back to a slowly-changing thermostat value using a friction term.This class does not have an explicit localization term like
+diffusion_factoris unique to this class, and functions as a way to allow for random parameter changes while keeping them from blowing up by guiding parameters back to a slowly-changing thermostat value using a friction term.This class does not have an explicit localization term like

-does.
-If you want to constrain your sampling, usebounding_box_size
+SGLD()does.
+If you want to constrain your sampling, usebounding_box_sizeAlthough this class is a subclass of

-, this is a bit of a misnomer in this case.
+torch.optim.Optimizer, this is a bit of a misnomer in this case.
 It’s not used for optimizing in LLC estimation, but rather for sampling from the posterior distribution around a point.

 - Parameters: